 Try it when you need ___.

-Best for: ecommerce, SaaS, digital products, apps and service demos.
+Best for: ecommerce, SaaS, digital products, apps, service demos and product-led Shorts.

 YouTube Shorts Script Length Guide